 Chatterers are a group of perching birds that have a chattering cry, hence their name.

 Cockatoos are a kind of parrot with prominent crests and curved bills.
-Their feathers are generally less colourful than that of other parrots, being mainly white, grey or black and often with coloured features in the crest, cheeks or tail.
+Their feathers are generally less colourful than other parrots, mainly white, grey or black and often with coloured features in the crest, cheeks or tail.

 9. Lesser Banana Bird – Naturalist Prints